wonho-jung/wonho-jung/README.md

 I'm a passionate Front-End developer.
 Love to make new things with new technology.
 - 🔭 I'm currently working on review my project for making clean and get better code.
-- 🌱 I’m currently learning TypeScript.
+- 🌱 I’m currently learning TypeScript, React, Redux.
-- 🤔 I’m looking for help who can do code review.
+- 🤔 I’m looking for help with code review.
 - 📫 How to reach me: won9.developer@gmail.com
-Tech Stack
+- 😄 Pronouns: he/him.